christianvogt/odh-dashboard/.github/pull_request_template.md

 If you have UI changes:
 <!--- You can ignore these if you are doing manifest, backend, internal logic, etc changes; aka non-UI / visual changes -->
 - [ ] Included any necessary screenshots or gifs if it was a UI change.
+Link to mocks or include mock screenshots for comparison.
 - [ ] Included tags to the UX team if it was a UI/UX change.

 After the PR is posted & before it merges: